-As John McLaughlin (one of the inventor of Jazz-rock, who, among other things, introduced sophisticated and hard-to-analyse harmonic progressions in Jazz) writes in the foreword of [Mahavishnu 76]: "... one can find so much hidden within [synthetic modes], particularily in the extraction of their scale-tone chords".
-Well, the extraction and study of these exotic scale-tone chords and their interactions is now a child's play:
+As John McLaughlin (one of the inventor of Jazz-rock, who, among other things, introduced sophisticated and hard-to-analyse harmonic progressions in Jazz) writes in the foreword of [Mahavishnu 76]: "...
+Not all of the following synthetic modes and their derivatives have been used in this book.
+However I have included them for the benefit of the serious music student, because one can find so much hidden within them, particularily in the extraction of their scale-tone chords".

+Well, the extraction and study of these exotic scale-tone chords and their interactions is now a child's play :

+'''

-!NeapolitanMinor methodsFor: 'interval list'!
+!NeapolitanMinor methodsFor: 'interval list'! intervalList

+'''